Can Wood Floor Cupping Be Fixed?

 Depending on the type of moisture issue, however, will determine how easily it can be fixed or how much effort it will take.

-How to address (and prevent) cupping in your wood flooring:
+How to fix (and prevent) cupping hardwood flooring:

 - Make sure you have a reliable wood moisture meter so you know how much the wood moisture content has risen or can identify wet problem areas.
 While several types of meters are available, few allow for multiple tests in multiple areas over and over without damaging the wood.
 The Wagner Meters Orion® moisture meter line uses electromagnetic wave frequency (EMF) to measure large areas.